Annual Child Advocate Awards

 Past Award Winners

-Bishop Jesse DeWitt Child Advocacy Award winners
+Bishop Jesse DeWitt Child Advocate Award winners

 Katherine B. Greene Child Worker Award winners